ozdaliberkay/weather-app/README.md

 ## Features

 - **City Selection:** On the main screen, you can view a list of cities and select one to check the weather.
 You can also search for cities using the search bar to find specific locations quickly.
 - **Current Location Weather:** The app can fetch and display weather data for your current location using the device's location services.
+After detecting your location, the app uses the OpenCage Geocoding API to determine the city name based on the coordinates.
 - **7-Day Forecast:** Get a 7-day weather forecast with detailed daily and hourly predictions, visually represented using charts for better insights.
 - **Data Visualization:** Weather data, including forecasts, is visualized using charts for a clearer understanding.
 The application utilizes **React Native Chart Kit** to present weather information in a visually appealing manner.
 - **User-friendly Design:** The app includes a modern design with intuitive navigation for a seamless user experience.